8milesniper/ConsentIQ/replit.md

 # Overview

-ConsentIQ is a full-stack web application designed for managing video consent workflows.
+ConsentIQ is a full-stack web application designed for managing video consent workflows with a subscription-based business model.
 The platform enables authorized users to create consent sessions, generate QR codes for participant access, capture video consent recordings, and track consent status throughout the process.
-The application focuses on secure video handling, user authentication, and comprehensive consent management with configurable data retention policies.
+The application features Stripe-powered subscriptions at $40/month and $400/year, secure video handling, user authentication, and comprehensive consent management with configurable data retention policies.

 # User Preferences